SiteWorks General FAQs

 These are the SiteWorks hosting Terms & Conditions for u3as.
 They cover the whole of the UK.
 Terms & Conditions for u3as

-For affiliated Networks, Regions, Subject Adviser and Subject Network sites there is this version Networks etc. Terms & Conditions.
+For affiliated Networks, Regions, Subject Adviser and Subject Network sites applicable Terms & Conditions will be send directly.

 Note that when invited to join the roll-out programme the first step will be for an Officer (usually the Business Secretary) registered with the Trust to sign the T&Cs.